effusiveanam/SampleFlightBooking/README.md

 # SampleFlightBooking

-This is a sample automation project for fight searching for three different loactions and validating the search result with search conditions.
+This is a sample automation project for fight searching for three different destinations and then validating the search result with search conditions.

 <b>Tech Stack -</b>
 1. Java